Tim-Liam-Hill/SimpleWebBrowser/notes/chpt8.md

 * self.scroll tells us in document terms how far to scroll down
 * its maximum value is documentHeight - (windowHeight - start_y).
 In other words, we take the amount that we can show on the screen at one time (windowHeight -start_y) and make sure that we can go past that (otherwise we would showing too little content to fill the screen)

+Now that that is sorted (at least for a little while), let's see if inline block works as expected. -> it doesn't.
+Time to fix that.
+Before even that, is my div inside inline working??? -> now it is

+Inline inside inline multi line background is not working.
+I seem to have also broken my list layout.
+Reworks are sometimes hard -> fixed Also fixed the Inline multi rect boi which is nice.
+Yay!

+I have to add exceptions to my getXStart getYStart functions which is annoying.
+It seems to me that often I can just give the value the child needs when it is created, so I might rework to do that actually.

 TODO: once I am done, ensure an inline block element in same line with same font as a regular element looks on the same line (because that might not happen).